offby1/doodles/plt-scheme/irc/README.txt

 ./run-all-tests.ss

-I developed it using bleeding-edge versions of PLT scheme (370.6) in July 2007.
+I developed it using bleeding-edge versions of PLT scheme (370.6), starting July 2007.
 I know that it doesn't work with Version 352; I don't know about versions in between those.

 I tested it against the dancer-ircd package that I found in Ubuntu Ubuntu 7.04 "feisty": 1.0.36-7, and against irc.freenode.org, which is probably also dancer-ircd.